1javid/evaleasy-ms-assess/README.md

 # EvalEasy MS Assess

-This microservice is designed to handle image processing tasks.
-It provides an API endpoint to upload an image and process it using an external service.
+This microservice is designed to handle image processing tasks for student assessments.
+It provides an API endpoint to upload an image of an answer sheet, processes it using an external service, and returns the assessment results.
 The microservice is built using Django and can be easily integrated into larger systems.

 ## Features

 - Upload images via a POST request
-- Process images using an external service
+- Process images using an external image processing service
-- Return student exam report as a JSON response
+- Retrieve correct answers from a test microservice
+- Compare student answers with correct answers
+- Compute and return the total score
+- Save assessment results to the database

 ## Endpoints

-### `POST /api/process_image/`

-- **Description**: Upload an image to be processed.
+- `POST /api/submit-assessment/`: Upload an image of an answer sheet and process it to get the assessment results.
-- **Request**:
-  - Method: `POST`
-  - Content-Type: `multipart/form-data`
-  - Body:
-    - `image`: The image file to be processed.
-- **Response**:
-  - Status: `200 OK` if successful, `400 Bad Request` if no image is provided, `405 Method Not Allowed` if the request method is not POST.
-  - Body: JSON response from the external service.

 ## Requirements